Everything you need to know about carports

 As we’ve already mentioned, a carport’s main purpose is as an effective place to store a variety of vehicles.
 The majority of carports are placed in the driveway, either leading into an entranceway to your home or adjacent to the house itself.
 But as we mentioned, these structures can be placed pretty much anywhere on your property, as long as they have a flat surface to rest on.
 Without a carport or additional storage facility and with exposure to the outdoor elements, your vehicle runs the risk of developing exterior damage, rust, nicks, scratches and other forms of destruction.

 Not only can a carport be used for shade and shelter on the homefront, but they can also be used in public parks and other areas that need shade or a temporary cover.
-Especially true for cities which temperatures climb during the summertime, a carport can offer an excellent solution and provide some much-need shade for vehicles as well as people by apartment complexes, institutions, office buildings and so on.
+This is especially true for cities where temperatures climb during the summertime, a carport can offer an excellent solution and provide some much-need shade for vehicles as well as people by apartment complexes, institutions, office buildings and so on.

 Different styles of carports